 It’s not very often that we here at the Elegant Themes blog do an overview or tutorial concerning just one WordPress plugin, but today that’s exactly what we’re going to do.
 Plugins like NextGEN Gallery by Photocrati (and a few others, such as SEO by Yoast) have achieved such a state of ubiquitousness in their niche that it’s worth being familiar with them.
 This is true for both general users and, perhaps especially, for anyone offering WordPress services–as many of you do.

-At over 10 million downloads NextGEN is by far the most popular gallery plugin for WordPress.
+At over 10 million downloads NextGEN is by far one of the most popular gallery plugins for WordPress.
 It comes in both free and premium versions, but today I’ll be covering the free version as that is where the largest bulk of users remain.
 That is not to say that the premium version is not “worth it” but that those who upgrade tend to do so because they are familiar with the free version and need or want a particular feature offered in the premium version.
 The free version by itself is still quite a versatile and powerful plugin that most users will be happy to use.
 If you’d like to follow along with this overview and example, you can download the plugin for free by following the link below to the official WordPress Plugin Directory page for NextGEN Gallery.

 The NextGEN Gallery Plugin